graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 `key=value` pairs with `&` symbol as a separator and both the key and value should have their "reserved" characters percent-encoded as specified in [section 2 of RFC3986](https://tools.ietf.org/html/rfc3986#section-2).
 The unencoded value of the {variables} parameter SHOULD be represented as a JSON-encoded string.

+GET requests can be used for executing ONLY queries.
+If the values of {query} and {operationName} indicates that a non-query operation is to be executed, the server should immediately respond with an error status code, and halt execution.

 For example, if we wanted to execute the following GraphQL query:

 ```graphql example